-The University of Oxford holds undergraduate study information sessions in Montreal, Toronto and Vancouver each Spring.
+The University of Oxford holds undergraduate study information sessions in Toronto, Montreal and Vancouver each spring.

 This annual tour aims to provide information, advice and guidance to college counsellors, students and parents about opportunities to study undergraduate programmes at the University of Oxford.

 *Please note that sessions on this tour only include information on undergraduate study at the University of Oxford.
-Canadian students interested in postgraduate programmes at Oxford should see our website for further information on applying to graduate school.*
+Canadian students interested in postgraduate programmes at Oxford should see our further information on applying to graduate school.*